top of page

 Art Song

 An avid poetry fan, McKenzie is excited by the musical and dramatic possibilities offered by art song and has explored a wide range of recital repertoire.
 In 2018 she placed second and won the award for best song interpretation at the Canadian National Music Festival, and she won runner-up at the University of Manitoba 2016 Zita Bernstein Lieder Competition judged by Elly Ameling.
-She currently performs as a duo with pianist Danielle Guina, with whom she has performed everything from Schubert to Saariaho.
+She works as a duo with pianist Danielle Guina, with whom she has performed everything from Schubert to Saariaho.

 Education

 McKenzie completed her Master of Music degree in Vocal Performance and Literature at the Eastman School of Music with mezzo-soprano Kathryn Cowdrick, and her Bachelor of Music in Vocal Performance at the University of Manitoba under the tutelage of Mel Braun.
-She also holds ARCT diplomas in both piano and vocal performance from the Royal Conservatory of Music, and has trained at Opera from Scratch, Opera NUOVA, Orford Musique, Against the Grain Theatre’s National Opera Intensive, and the Meredith Monk Vocal Ensemble’s Dancing Voice/Singing Body workshop.
+She also holds ARCT diplomas in both piano and vocal performance from the Royal Conservatory of Music, and has trained at Tafelmusik's Summer Baroque Intensive, Opera from Scratch, Opera NUOVA, Orford Musique, Against the Grain Theatre’s National Opera Intensive, and the Meredith Monk Vocal Ensemble’s Dancing Voice/Singing Body workshop.

 Other Things

 When she isn’t singing, McKenzie loves running, knitting, and playing Dungeons & Dragons.
 She is a pet mother to Marcie the dog and Blake the snake.
+She also bakes really delicious cakes, but isn't very good at decorating them.

 IMG_3043-CR2-Edit_edited.jpg